 If your application requires a non-relational data store, Amazon DynamoDB is another great candidate for highly available data storage.

 The Premium and Enterprise tiers of Heroku Postgres databases have additional benefits for application uptime, including High Availability with automatic failover.

 Visibility and monitoring

 In order to improve the availability of your app, it helps to have excellent awareness of, and reactivity to, the state of your app.
 This can be accomplished with a variety of tools.

 New Relic allows you to monitor, and drill into, the performance of your app over time.
 There are many cases in which a loss in availability is preceded by a degradation in service.

-Over a reasonable period of observation, establish normal operating boundaries for your application and set up alerts to notify you when your system is beginning to deviate.
+Over a reasonable period of observation, establish normal operating boundaries for your application and set up alerts to notify you when your system is beginning to deviate from them.

 Use New Relic’s rich graphing and performance analysis capabilities to better understand how your application behaves in certain circumstances and where it is most brittle.
 These observations can help you diagnose and work around degradations in periods of instability.

 The Heroku add-on marketplace includes many services that consume, store and provide instrumentation against your application’s log stream.
 By logging interesting events, like successful credit card signups, you can use these log services to alert you to unusual activity.
 When problems do arise, they also simplify debugging by allowing you to search the history of your log events.

 Papertrail is an example of a service that provides alerting based on patterns in your log data.
-Setup a search alert for errors & events within your app and integrate with Librato, PagerDuty, and Campfire.
+Setup a search alert for errors and events within your app and integrate with Librato, PagerDuty, and Campfire.
 The search alert can be for Heroku error codes or interesting events in your app.